New Constraints on Macroscopic Dark Matter Using Radar Meteor Detectors: DM Constraints From Radar Data

 To set our limits, we conservatively allow that all observed echoes could be DM signals, even though they are likely all backgrounds due to meteors.
 We rule out a DM mass and cross section if the total number of DM events in any unit-RCS bin is significantly larger than the observed number of meteors in that bin.
 The rest of this subsection describes the details of setting this limit.

-For trail echoes, we restrict the data to meteors with $\theta \le 60\degree$, matching the restriction on DM mentioned in Sec.~\ref{sec:DMconstraints_calcapproach}.
-For head echoes, we are unable to make this cut, as information on the zenith angle is unavailable, but we still only consider DM with $\theta \le 60\degree$, making our results for head echoes conservative.
+For trail echoes, we restrict the data to meteors with $\theta \le 60\degree$, matching the restriction on DM mentioned in Sec.~\ref{sec:DMconstraints_calcapproach} (relaxing the restriction would increase the fluxes of both DM and meteors by a factor of $\lesssim 2$ and would have little effect on the signal-to-background ratio).
+For head echoes, we are unable to make this cut, as information on the zenith angle is unavailable, but we still only consider DM with $\theta \le 60\degree$ (making our results for head echoes conservative).
 Our analysis is thus only sensitive to DM arriving from a solid angle of $\Omega = \pi$ sr, or 1/4 of a full sphere; integrating the incoming flux over $\cos\theta \, d\cos\theta$ also to account for the component of the flux perpendicular to the surface gives 3/16 of a full sphere.
 As a result, the flux of DM (per unit velocity) our analysis is sensitive to is

 where $f(v_\chi)$ is the fraction of DM particles at velocity $v_\chi$, and $\rho_\chi \approx 0.3\ \textrm{GeV}\textrm{ cm}^{-3}$ is the DM mass density at Earth's position~\cite{Bertone_2005}.
 For $m_\chi = 1\ \textrm{g}$ and $v_\chi = 300\ \textrm{km/s}$, $\dv*{\phi_\chi}{v_\chi} \simeq 3 \times 10^{-7}\ \textrm{km}^{-2}\ \textrm{hr}^{-1} \textrm{(km/s)}^{-1}$.